2 bomb threats in one week for NY Jewish center

 (CNN)A Jewish community center in Rochester, New York, closed temporarily on Sunday after receiving its second bomb threat in less than a week.

-The Louis S. Wolk Jewish Community Center was hosting community members who had lost power in their homes when the threat came in, Executive Director Arnie Sohinki said.
+The Louis S. Wolk Jewish Community Center was hosting community members who had lost power in their homes when the threat came in on Sunday morning, Executive Director Arnie Sohinki said.

 Dozens of people were evacuated.
 The center reopened Sunday afternoon after receiving an all-clear from law enforcement.
 Sohinki said the JCC is grateful for the community's support but would not provide further details, citing the police investigation.